SAS Message Regarding COVID-19

 Is Student Accessibility Services open?

-- SAS is no longer holding in person meetings but can communicate with students via phone or virtual WebEx meetings.
+- SAS is no longer holding in person meetings but can communicate with students via phone or virtual meetings.
+In person meetings will resume in August, however, we will continue to offer virtual meetings as a preferred alternative.

 - SAS is currently scheduling virtual meetings for all incoming students and students new to our services.
-During June, SAS wants to connect to incoming students to ensure that their accommodations are ready to go in August.
+This summer, SAS wants to connect with incoming students to ensure that their accommodations are ready to go in August.

 Is the Exam Accommodations Center open?